New Patient Appointments

 Skin cancer is a very serious condition that affects millions of Americans each and every year.
 It can develop in people of all ages, and is the most common form of cancer in the United States.
 Studies show that one in five Americans will develop skin cancer during their lifetime.

-At Dermatology Consultants, our skilled dermatologists have a wide range of options for treating skin cancers, including surgical removal of the tissue, cryosurgery (freezing the cells), laser removal and photodynamic therapy (using a light-sensitive medication with a laser), and Superficial Radiation Therapy (treatment for non-melanoma skin cancer).
+At Dermatology Consultants, our skilled dermatologists have a wide range of options for treating skin cancers, including surgical removal of the tissue, cryosurgery (freezing the cells), prescription topical therapy, photodynamic therapy (using a light-sensitive medication with a laser), and Superficial Radiation Therapy (treatment for non-melanoma skin cancer).
 Skin cancer surgery is usually done right in our office and typically takes only a few minutes.

 When one of our dermatologists detects cells that may be cancerous in your skin, he or she will conduct a thorough examination, typically involving a biopsy, to make an accurate diagnosis.
 Then he or she will determine if surgery is right for you, and what kind of treatment is ideal for your case.